manoa-bazaar/home-page/index.md

 ### [Home](http://manoalist.meteorapp.com/#/home)

 After logging in, you will see the home page for you to start shopping.
-You can search for items or use "shopping" dropdown to see items on each category.
-You can also see what is new on the list and what are the most popular items.
+You can search for items or use the "Store" dropdown to look through items in each category.
+You can also see items recently listed and popular ones that no one has claimed yet!

 <img src="doc/home.png" width="90%" alt="user home">